BeautyScientist/GSDIANOZAS/README.md

 So did I do well or badly?
 I certainly think the improvement in my skill at using AI interfaces will prove useful in the future.
 I’m also quite pleased with the series I created.
 I don’t think it was as good as it would’ve been had I written all from scratch.
 But it took less than half the time a more polished and personal version would’ve done.
 And of course I wouldn’t have had the idea in the first place left my own devices.

 When it comes to time, you can only use it once.
 I’m currently running a larger backlog than usual, even by my rather low standards.
-And to bring the point home when I got back to my work inbox after finishing my modest contribution to the world of stoicism, I found that I had lost it out on a job that would’ve been a perfect opportunity to develop the same skills I’ve just done on something with no monetary value.
+And to bring the point home when I got back to my work inbox after finishing my modest contribution to the world of stoicism, I found that I had lost out on a job that would’ve been a perfect opportunity to develop the same skills I’ve just done on something with no monetary value.

 So my conclusion is that I did well that could’ve done better with more discipline.
 If I done the work job first, for which Only an adequate level of quality was sufficient, I would’ve had more money.
 I could also have done a better job of the stoicism blogs.
 Live and learn.